Excel Functions Tutorials

 How to use AutoFormat Option in Excel?

-Ok, follow below steps to unhide the cool option to start using it.
+Ok, follow the below steps to unhide the cool option to start using it.

 Step 2: Now click on Options.